‘The play made me reflect. I hadn’t realised that what you see isn’t always reality.’ – Year 10 boy.

-What is ‘Object’?
+What is Object?

-‘Object’ is a theatre presentation and workshop that explores some of the issues around pornography.
+Object is a theatre presentation and workshop that explores some of the issues around pornography.
 It was inspired directly by discussions, feedback and concerns young people had raised during Soulscape REAL lessons.
 Young people say that pornography is an aspect of modern life that affects their lives and challenges the quality of their relationships.
 It’s not an easy topic to step into, but we felt convicted to respond.

-How does ‘Object’ work?
+How does Object work?

-‘Object’ performance and workshop lasts around one hour, has minimal set-up requirements and can be presented easily in a school hall.
-Four professional actors lead the audience through a thought-provoking exploration of issues that surround pornography.
+The Object performance and workshop lasts around one hour, has minimal set-up requirements and can be presented easily in a school hall.
+Drama college students aged 16-19 lead the audience through a thought-provoking exploration of issues that surround pornography.
 The piece incorporates real-life stories and interviews, and gives an honest presentation of facts.

-What is different about ‘Object’?
+What is different about Object?

-Why is ‘Object’ important?
+Why is Object important?

 Pornography is widely accessible.
 A large number of young people are turning to it to learn about relationships and sex, yet pornography does not promote relationship, can lead to unrealistic expectations that cannot be met and introduces confusion into the area of sexual consent.

 ‘Our students were fully absorbed and engaged during the Object presentation.’ – Head of RE, Forest School